common-workflow-language/cwltool/README.rst

 This file may be specified as either XML or YAML and very simply describes various plugins to enable to "resolve" ``SoftwareRequirement`` dependencies.

+Using these hints will allow cwltool to modify the environment in which your tool runs, for example by loading one or more environment modules.
+The enviroment is constructed as normal (i.e. standard CWL runtime enviroment, ``EnvVarRequirement``, ``--preserve-environment`` are applied), then this is modified.
+This currently means that you cannot override variables set in this way.

 To discuss some of these plugins and how to configure them, first consider the following ``hint`` definition for an example CWL tool.